Skip to content

 You can build pipelines with three different approaches:

-1. Build Your Own Pipeline with Inline Functions
+1. Quick Inline Functions

 from healthchain.pipeline import Pipeline